'Trover Saves the Universe' is a meditation on nihilism

 ***Spoilers below***

 For example, in the very first level, you run (hover?) across a fellow Chairorpean.
-This guy, unsurprisingly, is a surly SOB on explaining, in great detail, as to why I suck.
+This guy, unsurprisingly, is a surly SOB bent on explaining, in great detail, as to why I suck.
 First time through, I let it slide -- let the guy keep insulting Trover and my Chairorpean avatar as we ran (hovered) on towards the next waypoint.
 The dude dies in the subsequent end-game apocalypse.
 On the second playthrough, I have Trover Splatterhouse him and he still shows up in the apocalypse -- actually happy that I sent him to the afterlife at his earliest convenience.

 The same was true for the Mr. Popup vs Mike feud we discussed in the hands-on -- the one where you are tasked with pushing one or the other's house off a cliff.
 Turns out it doesn't matter which you choose to kill.
 Squash Mr. Popup or throw Mike from a great height, and they both appear in the afterlife as the best of friends.